Ala Vaikunthapurramuloo

 Ala Vaikunthapurramuloo (Note: The title of the film would be correctly transliterated as Ala Vaikunthapuramulo, or as ISO (/te/) in the ISO transliteration system, according to the Telugu source text.
-However, it was officially released as Ala Vaikunthapurramuloo and that spelling has thus entered into common use.), is a 2020 Indian Telugu-language action drama film written and directed by Trivikram Srinivas.
+However, it was officially released as Ala Vaikunthapurramuloo and that spelling has thus entered into common use.) is a 2020 Indian Telugu-language action drama film written and directed by Trivikram Srinivas.
 It was produced by Allu Aravind and S. Radha Krishna under their banners Geetha Arts and Haarika & Hassine Creations, respectively.
 The film stars Allu Arjun and Pooja Hegde alongside a supporting cast of Jayaram, Tabu, Sushanth, Nivetha Pethuraj, Murali Sharma, Sachin Khedekar, Samuthirakani, Navdeep, Sunil, Harsha Vardhan, and Govind Padmasoorya.
-The film follows Bantu, a young man who, while growing up, endured criticism from his father.
-His world is turned upside down upon discovering that he was switched at birth with the son of a millionaire.
+It follows Bantu, a young man who endured criticism from his father his whole life.
+His world is turned upside down upon discovering that he was the real son of a millionaire switched at birth.

 Production of the film began in April 2019, and wrapped up in December 2019.
 It was filmed across Hyderabad, with songs being shot overseas.
-The film's soundtrack was composed by S. Thaman, while cinematography and editing were handled by P. S. Vinod and Naveen Nooli, respectively.
+The film's soundtrack was composed by Thaman S, while cinematography and editing were handled by P. S. Vinod and Naveen Nooli, respectively.
 After premiering in the United States on 11 January 2020, the film was released theatrically on 12 January, coinciding with Sankranti.

-Ala Vaikunthapurramuloo received critical acclaim, with praise for performances of the cast, Thaman's music, entertainment value, and Trivikram's writing and direction.
-It was commercially successful and grossed ₹262–280 crores worldwide becoming the third highest-grossing Telugu film of all time at the time of its release, highest-grossing Telugu film of 2020 and the second highest grossing Indian film of 2020.
+Ala Vaikunthapurramuloo received positive reviews, with praise for performances of the cast, Thaman's music, entertainment value, and Trivikram's writing and direction.
+It was commercially successful and grossed ₹262–280 crores worldwide becoming the fourth highest-grossing Telugu film of all time at the time of its release (behind the Baahubali series and Saaho), third highest-grossing film in Andhra Pradesh and Telangana (behind the Baahubali series) at the time of its release, highest-grossing Telugu film of 2020 and the second highest grossing Indian film of 2020.
 Thaman won the National Film Award for Best Music Direction.
 The film also won ten South Indian International Movie Awards including Best Film – Telugu.
 It also fetched the state Telangana Gaddar Film Award for Best Feature Film.
 A Hindi remake titled Shehzada was released on 17 February 2023.